jeremiecoullon/myblog/_posts/2020-01-20-PriorReproductionTest.md

 	results.append({'posterior': last_sample, 'prior': sam_prior})
 ```

-We then check that the posterior samples are uniformly distributed (ie: same as the prior):
+We then check that the posterior samples are uniformly distributed (ie: same as the prior) (see figure 1).
+Here we do this by eye, but we could have done this more formally (for example using the [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test)).

 <figure class="post_figure">
   <img src="/assets/PRT_post/empirical_CDF_data10.png">
-  <figcaption>Empirical CDF of the output of PRT: these seems to be uniformly distributed</figcaption>
+  <figcaption>Figure 1: Empirical CDF of the output of PRT: these seems to be uniformly distributed</figcaption>
 </figure>